 Grounds for expulsion

-If the student does anything that would satisfy as a ground of suspension and the “behaviour is of such a magnitude” that after weighing the needs of the student against the need to maintain health, safety and wellbeing of other students and the staff, together with the need to maintain effective educational programs, the principal may expel the student.
+If a student does anything that satisfies a ground of suspension and their “behaviour is of such a magnitude” that, after weighing the student’s needs against the need to maintain the health, safety and wellbeing of other students and staff, together with the need to maintain effective educational programs, the principal may expel the student.

-The principal must notify the relevant person or, if the student is out of home care, the regional director (or in the case of an overseas student, the relevant business unit of the Victorian Department of Education and Training).
+The principal must notify the relevant person or, if the student is out of home care, the regional director (or in the case of an overseas student, the relevant business unit of DET).

 The principal must convene a behaviour review conference to advise the student and relevant person that expulsion is being considered, outlining the grounds as evidence.
 The principal must ensure that the student and relevant person have the opportunity to be heard and be given a copy of the brochure Procedure for Expulsion.
 Also involved must be a person from the regional director’s list of people with experience in student discipline.
 The relevant person and student may also have a support person of their choice attend the conference.